baiting0522/baiting0522.github.io/_pages/about.md

   - /about.html
 ---

-<small>I'm a second year master student in statistics at University of California, Los Angeles (UCLA).
-I received my B.S. degree in mathematics and applied mathematics at Sun Yat-sen University (SYSU).</small>
+<span style="font-size: smaller;">I'm a second year master student in statistics at University of California, Los Angeles (UCLA).
+I received my B.S. degree in mathematics and applied mathematics at Sun Yat-sen University (SYSU).</span>